hylang/hy/docs/tutorial.rst

 You now know enough to be dangerous with Hy.
 You may now smile villainously and sneak off to your Hydeaway to do unspeakable things.

-Refer to Python's documentation for the details of Python semantics, and the rest of this manual for Hy-specific features.
+Refer to Python's documentation for the details of Python semantics.
+In particular, :ref:`the Python tutorial <tutorial-index>` can be helpful even if you have no interest in writing your own Python code, because it will introduce you to the semantics, and you'll need a reading knowledge of Python syntax to understand example code for Python libraries.

+Refer to the rest of this manual for Hy-specific features.
 Like Hy itself, the manual is incomplete, but :ref:`contributions <hacking>` are always welcome.

 Bear in mind that Hy is still unstable, and with each release along the way to Hy 1.0, there are new breaking changes.
 Refer to `the NEWS file